 Browell Smith & Co Solicitors have been serving the North East for more than 20 years, helping over 160,000 clients through the good times, the sad times, in sickness and in health.

 When we fall ill, we are often prescribed medicine to make us better.
-In the vast majority of cases the medical professionals successfully cure their patients’ illnesses.
+In the vast majority of cases, medical professionals successfully cure their patients’ illnesses.
 There are, however, many different ways in which patients can end up taking the wrong medicine through no fault of their own, sometimes with quite devastating results.

-At Browell Smith & Co Solicitors our team of solicitors has a wealth of experience in securing compensation for clients who have been the victim of a prescription error.
+At Browell Smith & Co Solicitors, our team of solicitors has a wealth of experience in securing compensation for clients who have been the victim of a prescription error.

-Contact our expert team today to arrange a free initial consultation at any of our offices, in Newcastle, Cramlington, Ashington and Sunderland, or alternatively at your home, to discuss your particular requirements.
+Contact our expert team today to arrange a free initial consultation at any of our offices, in Newcastle, Cramlington, Ashington and Sunderland, or alternatively, you can request a callback to discuss your particular requirements.

 In the event that court proceedings are not started within three years from the relevant date, the negligent party may be able to escape paying compensation on the basis that your claim is out of time.

 Request a callback and our team will be back in touch as quickly as possible for a free initial consultation.
 We're continuing to deliver a quality service and our teams are available to take new enquiries and manage existing caseloads via calls and/or video conferencing.